Linda5-umwali/ALU-STUDENT-BUS/README.md

 This deployment includes

-1.Web01(The first standard web server) : Hosts the application
+1. Web01(The first standard web server) : Hosts the application

-2.Web02(Second standard web server) : hosts the application
+2. Web02(Second standard web server) : hosts the application

-3.Lb01(load balancer forwarding traffic to web01 and web02) : haproxy load balancer.
+3. Lb01(load balancer forwarding traffic to web01 and web02) : haproxy load balancer.

 This project deploys a simple web application to two web servers ans uses haproxy on a load balancer to distribute incoming traffic between them.

 *Deployment steps*

 I installed nginx on both web-01 and web-02 (sudo apt install nginx && sudo apt update)

 And installed haproxy in my load balancer
 (sudo apt install haproxy)

 then edited haproxy config file using
 (sudo nano /etc/haproxy/haproxy.cfg)
 # edited things below
-*frontend http_front*
+- frontend http_front
-*backend http_back*
+- backend http_back

-then restarted the file and finally tested. curl http://localhost
+then restarted the file and finally tested using curl http://localhost

 and deplyoyed my app file(index.html) to var/www/html

-I verified that the servers are running with curl (curl -I <web-IP>) and finally checked in lb-01 the functionalitty of the servers using *curl http://localhost* and got my results shown in the screenshoot1.
+I verified that the servers are running with curl (curl -I <web-IP>) and finally checked in lb-01 the functionalitty of the servers using "curl http://localhost" and got my results shown in the screenshoot1.

 ![screenshot1](screenshots/screenshot1.png)